 New hires: These bonuses often only apply to employees that are new to the company.

 Related: What Is a Full-time Job?

 Types of referral bonuses

 Employers can offer their employees many types of referral bonuses for bringing qualified candidates to the company.
-Here are nine different types of referral bonuses:
+Here are 11 different types of referral bonuses:

 Additional benefits bonus

 The most common type of referral bonus is a financial bonus.
-When employees refer candidates, they receive a certain amount of money from the company dependent on the level of the role they need to fill and the demand of the position.
+When employees refer candidates, they receive a certain amount of money from the company dependent on the level of the role they plan to fill and the position's demand.

 A social bonus is when an employee receives social recognition and praise for their help in finding candidates.
 For example, the head of the company may give this employee public praise during a company-wide meeting.